friendica/red/doc/Developers.md

 Please pull in any changes from the project repository and merge them with your work **before** issuing a pull request.
 We reserve the right to reject any patch which results in a large number of merge conflicts.
 This is especially true in the case of language translations - where we may not be able to understand the subtle differences between conflicting versions.

 Also - **test your changes**.
 Don't assume that a simple fix won't break something else.
-If possible get an experienced Friendika developer to review the code.
+If possible get an experienced Friendica developer to review the code.